FUZZFACED

 English

-Just few years later, in 2005, Bill Schultz (who died in 2006) retired and Bill Mendello, already manager under CBS, became the new CEO of FMIC.
+Just a few years later, in 2005, Bill Schultz (who died in 2006) retired and Bill Mendello, already manager under CBS, became the new CEO of FMIC.

-Soon after the other big protagonist of 1985 buyout, Dan Smith, retired, (he died on September 28, 2016).
-Smith and Schultz's contribution to Fender, however, can’t be forgotten: had it not been for them, it is likely that the company that invented the Stratocaster would not exist today.
-At the beginning of 2008, FMIC acquired Kaman Music Corporation (KMC), the largest independent distributor of musical instruments in the United States, which produced or distributed brands as Ovation, Takamine, Hamer, Latin Percussion, Gretsch Drums, Gibraltar Hardware, Toca Percussion, Sabian Cymbals and Genz Benz amplifiers.
+At the beginning of 2008, FMIC acquired Kaman Music Corporation (KMC), the largest independent distributor of musical instruments in the United States, which produced or distributed brands such as Ovation, Takamine, Hamer, Latin Percussion, Gretsch Drums, Gibraltar Hardware, Toca Percussion, Sabian Cymbals and Genz Benz amplifiers.

 Old Fender's sales director, Don Randall, the man who gave the name to Stratocaster, died on December 23 of that year.